iTwin/itwinjs-core/docs/bis/guide/data-organization/top-of-the-world.md

 As discussed in [Modeling Perspectives](./modeling-perspectives.md) `Subject`s can be viewed and modeled from multiple modeling perspectives (physical, functional, analytical, etc.). `InformationPartitionElement`s are used to "partition" a `Subject` into different modeling perspectives.

 When it is determined that a `Subject` is to be modeled from a particular modeling perspective, an `InformationPartitionElement` of the appropriate modeling perspective is added as a child of the `Subject`.
 That InformationPartitionElement is the start of a Model hierarchy representing the modeling perspective.
-The `InformationPartitionElement` is immediately broken down into a `Model` of the same modeling perspective.
+The `InformationPartitionElement` is sub-modeled by a `Model` of the same modeling perspective.

 It is usually expected for a `Subject` to have only one `InformationPartitionElement` instance of a given modeling perspective, but it is not enforced.
 When such need arises, it is typically better addressed via child `Subjects`, each owning a different `InformationPartitionElement` instance of the same modeling perspective.